rclone/rclone/MANUAL.md

 be useful for remotes that don't support hashes or if you really want to check all the data.

+If you supply the `--checkfile HASH` flag with a valid hash name, the `source:path` must point to a text file in the SUM format.

 If you supply the `--one-way` flag, it will only check that files in the source match the files in the destination, not the other way around.
 This means that extra files in the destination that are not in